-Cell Phone Use - All cell phones must be off.
-See section on cell phones under Rules for League Play for more information.
+Smart Device Use - All smart devices must be off.
+For more information, see Smart Device Section under Rules for League Play.

 Spectators Giving Opinions on Score or Line Calls - This is absolutely forbidden.

 Scoring Disputes - In the case of a scoring dispute remember that neither side has more weight than the other.
 Disputes over the score shall be resolved by using one of the following methods, which are listed in the order of preference: